Riotinto Railway: Origins and construction

-Historically, the territory of the Huelva has been rich in mining deposits of various types, as was the case of the Riotinto mines.
-During the second half of the 19th century, the exploitation of various deposits in the province passed into foreign hands, mainly British.
-Parallel to this process, a network of railway lines was built to connect the mines with the coastal ports, such as the Buitrón railway (1870) or the Tharsis railway (1871).
+Historically, the territory of the Huelva has been rich in ore deposits of various types, as was the case of the Riotinto mines.
+During the second half of the 19th century, the exploitation of province's various deposits passed into foreign hands, mainly British.
+Parallel to this process, a network of railway lines was built to connect the mines to the coastal ports, such as the Buitrón railway (1870) or the Tharsis railway (1871).
 The Riotinto basin, rich in pyrites and copper, was of special interest to the house of Rothschild.
 After a process that lasted years, the Rothschilds finally bought the ownership of the mines from the state in 1873.
 The acquisition of the mines was accompanied by a state concession to build a railway line to connect them with the port of Huelva and thus allow the transport of the extracted minerals to the coast.
 The construction of the railroad began in June 1873 by the Rio Tinto Company.
 The engineer in charge of designing the layout was George Barclay Bruce.

-The construction works were carried out in five different sections simultaneously and lasted two years.
+The construction works were carried out in five different sections simultaneously over two years.
 The most complicated part of the project was between the Riotinto mines and the municipality of Niebla, a section where the route had to run parallel to the course of the Tinto River.
 In addition to the private land that the RTC acquired to lay the tracks, the State also ceded land in the public domain and authorized compulsory expropriations for reasons of public utility.
 The Rio Tinto Company Limited reached an agreement with the operating company of the Buitrón railway for the transportation of construction materials, also using the facilities that this company owned in San Juan del Puerto for the unloading of railway material.
 The slag resulting from the ancient mining works carried out in Roman times was used as track ballast — because it was abundant in the Riotinto basin.